pover-yang/pover-yang/README.md

 ### Hi there 👋

+I am a passionate researcher currently diving deep into the realms of Computer Vision and Artificial Intelligence.
+I am fascinated by the potential of these technologies to revolutionize the way we interact with the world.
+My work primarily focuses on developing innovative algorithms and models to advance our understanding and application of these fields.
+I am constantly seeking to learn, innovate, and contribute to the exciting world of AI and Computer Vision.

 <!--
 **pover-yang/pover-yang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.